 For example, we could measure

 These factors are also tied up in the physical layout of the keyboard, of which in recent times there have been a veritable explosion away from the standard ANSI/ISO layouts.

 So we have analysed the results from some popular layout analyzers, of which only 1 set is now available, others will be added in due course.
-You can interrogate the database and do your own comparisons for different categories etc. on the pages below, or you can view the Current Best Keyboard Layouts.
+You can interrogate the database and do your own comparisons for different categories etc. on the page below.

 Many years ago, when Maltron launched their keyboard and custom letter layout, one of the selling points they used was to point out how many more words you could type on their Home Row, compared to QWERTY.

 While correct, this comparison was a little disengenuous, because the concept of a Home Row, and even touch typing, did not exist when QWERTY was designed.
 So it was kind of like pointing out that your car has rubber tyres while your neighbour's ox wagon does not.